Browse after prep

 West Lake contextcity tourism newsweather and holiday travel notes

-Use Hangzhou as the calm East China add-on, with official city tourism and attraction operator pages for publishable facts.
+Use Hangzhou as the calm East China add-on, with official city tourism and attraction operator pages for details that can change.

 Open source